Yaroslaw07/collab-board/README.md

 - **Backend Logic**: Powered by Convex for efficient server-side operations.
 - **Beautiful UI**: Styled with Tailwind CSS and Chadcn/UI for a responsive and sleek design.
 - **Custom Hooks & Providers**: Enhance reusability and state management.
+- **Subscription Management**: Implemented with Stripe for handling recurring payments and subscription models.

 ## 🛠️ Technologies Used